gorrillamcd/Armory/README.md

 * Right now, I'm sticking with the gems I have unless there's a really good reason to switch.
 That means RSpec for testing, Paperclip for uploads, etc.
 * `Thin` is the server I plan on using for development and production.
 When you `bundle install` after cloning the repo, you should be able to do `rails s` to launch thin now instead of the default Webrick server.
+* When coding a new feature, be sure to checkout a new branch for that feature before starting.
+Master should be kept stable and active development done in branches instead.
 * The main roadmap for version 1 is fairly set in stone.
 It will be functional and secure, but might not have all the bells and whistles(autocomplete, multiple question-types, translation, etc) it could have, that's what version 2 is for.
 * Version 1 will be very specific to ccbcmexico.com's needs.
 Versions afterwards will slowly become more generalized and customizable.
 * This is free to be used by anyone but cannot be sold (MIT License).
 That said, I will not add functionality for other scriptures(book of mormon, apocrapha, etc) or religions.
 You are able to fork the repository and add them if you like.